Skip to content

 “More Fingerprints” Dropdown

-• Interface language: Set based on language – matching rules or customize it manually.
+• Interface language: Browser interface language.
+Set based on language – matching rules or customize it manually.

-• Screen Resolution: Use a custom – defined resolution or the real device one.
+• Screen Resolution: Options include custom-setting a value, or using the real device resolution.

-• Hardware concurrency: Set number of CPU cores shown to websites for hardware mimicry.
+• Hardware concurrency: Sets the number of CPU cores the browser reports.

-• Device memory: Define the amount of memory the browser reports.
+• Device memory: Specifies the amount of memory the device has.